-John is also passionate about the history of physical chemistry and understanding the development of the field.
-This includes seminal biographical work on Dutch theoretical physicist, Johannes van der Waals, including a translation of van der Waals’s doctoral thesis.
+John was also passionate about the history of physical chemistry and understanding the development of the field.
+This included seminal biographical work on Dutch theoretical physicist, Johannes van der Waals, including a translation of van der Waals’s doctoral thesis.

-John has written many books including the acclaimed, Cohesion (2002).
-He has received many accolades including the Faraday Lectureship Prize in 1983 from the Royal Society of Chemistry.
+John wrote many books including the acclaimed, Cohesion (2002).
+He received many accolades including the Faraday Lectureship Prize in 1983 from the Royal Society of Chemistry.
 For his contributions to promoting and understanding the history of chemistry, he received the 2008 Edelstein Award.
 He was knighted in 2000.

 Interests and expertise